nqlongdl/nqlongdl.github.io/_posts/2024-08-14-the-well-grounded-rubyist.md

 Context: So I have been able to code in Ruby because work requires it, but I found out that most of time, I just:
 - Try to find, copy and change a piece of code in the code base with the same functionality that satisfy the product requirement.
 - Use ChatGPT / Copilot to helps me finish up the code idea, review code and writing test.
-- Haven't fully understand or utilized any great thing about RUby.
+- Haven't fully understand or utilized any great thing about Ruby.

 That's why, I try to pick up a book about it, usually I just ask Reddit or something similar, [reference link](https://www.reddit.com/r/ruby/comments/w0ipu2/book_recommendation_to_start_ruby/).
 One person recommend reading "The Well-Grounded Rubyist", so I thought why don't I give it at try.